JMGrubbs/Vacation-planing/README.md

 # my-react-app

-Traval plannig app.
+Traval planning app.

-- When enter have accsess to a home screen.
+- When enter have access to a home screen.
-  - Has a home page feed on hotest deals
+  - Has a home page feed on hottest deals
-  - vacation resort previes
+  - vacation resort previews
   - can explore vacation locations
     - hotels
     - popular sites
     - good restaurants
     - contains events near the hotel area
 - a sign-up and or login
-- Most travaled to locations.
+- Most traveled to locations.

 ruby models